 Being afraid that seeking treatment will damage your career leads you to avoid getting help at a time when you need it most.
 Many don't get help until their return from deployment, or when their family tells them there is a problem.
 But you don't have to wait.

+If you learn about PTSD treatments, find social support, and get started, you can feel more in control.
 Here are some steps you can take and resources to get help for PTSD: